edumserrano/playwright-adventures/docs/tips.md

 > For more information see [microsoft/playwright [BUG] Issues with VRT tests #23559](https://github.com/microsoft/playwright/issues/23559), especially [this comment](https://github.com/microsoft/playwright/issues/23559#issuecomment-1579830160) on that issue.
 >

-## Use Git LFS when you use screenshots
+## Should you use Git LFS when you use screenshots?

 When you take screenshots with Playwright you should commit them to Git so that they can be used as the source of truth when rerunning the tests.
 Storing the screenshots in Git also let's you track screenshot changes over time.

-However, you should set up [Git LFS](https://git-lfs.com/) to [avoid slowing down your Git repository](https://stackoverflow.com/questions/35575400/what-is-the-advantage-of-git-lfs):
+However, **you should set up [Git LFS](https://git-lfs.com/) or a similar alternative** to [avoid slowing down your Git repository](https://stackoverflow.com/questions/35575400/what-is-the-advantage-of-git-lfs):

 > You should use Git LFS if you need to manage large files or binary files when using Git.
 >